sentinelgrowthdao/casanode-os/README.md

 After a few minutes, your Casanode will be ready to use.

+### Wi-Fi Access Point

+To avoid Wi-Fi being blocked by `rfkill`, provide a two-letter country code in the `device.json` file located on the boot partition.
+An example configuration is available in `device.json.example`.

 ## Configuring Casanode

 To connect to Casanode, use the Android application available in this repository: [casanode-mobile-app](https://github.com/sentinelgrowthdao/casanode-mobile-app).